nghuixin/nghuixin/README.md

 # Hi, I'm Renee 👋

 Some of you also know me as 慧欣.   ⋆˚꩜｡⊹ ࣪ ˖. ݁˖⋆˙
 I'm a computational scientist and solutions engineer working at the intersection of **biomedical research, data science, and applied AI**.

 I received my PhD from UC San Diego's cognitive science department.
-More recently, I've been building AI-enabled workflows for biotech—from **target discovery and evidence synthesis to clinical-trial and scientific data workflows**.
+More recently, I've been building AI-enabled workflows for biotech—from **target discovery to clinical-trial and scientific data workflows**.

 ### 🔬 What I work on